kacos2000/Win10/EventLogs/readme.md

 ###  Win 10 Security.evtx EventID: 4616 parser  ###

-- [Win 10 EventID: 4616 parser](https://github.com/kacos2000/Win10/blob/master/EventLogs/TimeEvents.ps1) - PowerShell script to read a live or offline **security.evtx** log and list all the [EventID:4616](https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4616) entries *(The system time was changed)* in a window.
+- [Win 10 Security EventID: 4616 parser](https://github.com/kacos2000/Win10/blob/master/EventLogs/TimeEvents.ps1) - PowerShell script to read a live or offline **security.evtx** log and list all the [EventID: 4616](https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4616) entries *(The system time was changed)* in a window.
 Selected rows are saved in a comma separated file (csv).

    The [script](https://github.com/kacos2000/Win10/blob/master/EventLogs/TimeEvents.ps1) *(needs to be executed from an Administrator console)* will parse the following information for any 4616 event ID: